 The filing of a bankruptcy has many advantages, depending on what the debtor is trying to accomplish and which chapter of the bankruptcy code the debtor has filed under.
 Listed below are some of the advantages a debtor in bankruptcy can take advantage of:

 - Redemption – The debtor can ‘redeem’ a vehicle, thereby only paying the current lienholder fair market value at the time the bankruptcy is filed.
 EXAMPLE: If the debtor owes $22,000 on their vehicle and the fair market value is only $8,000, a qualified debtor can secure financing from a lender who specializes in Chapter 7 bankruptcy redemption funding and end up only owing $8,000 on the vehicle.
 Our firm will assist debtors through the redemption process.
 (7 only)

-- Eliminate Debt – For most clients, virtually all debts are eliminated in a chapter 7 bankruptcy, especially unsecured debts (credit card, medical and signature loans), allowing the client to get a ‘fresh start.’
-Chapter 13 debtors will have to pay back some or all of their unsecured debt.
+- Eliminate Debt – For most clients, virtually all debts are eliminated in a Chapter 7 bankruptcy, especially unsecured debts (credit card, medical and signature loans), allowing the client to get a ‘fresh start.’

 - Numerous Additional Benefits – Bankruptcy offers numerous additional benefits to debtors.
 It is necessary to met with an attorney in order to explore these additional opportunities for relief.
 An attorney at our firm will take the time to explain the various benefits, as well as the drawbacks, bankruptcy has to offer.